-Soil Vapor - The primary contaminant of concern in the soil vapor is TCE.
+Soil Vapor and Indoor Air - The primary contaminant of concern in the soil vapor is TCE.
 The presence of TCE in soil vapor corresponds to the detections of the contaminant in groundwater and they appear to occur in the same general area.
 No buildings exist on-site; therefore, no on-site soil vapor intrusion evaluation has been necessary.
 However, off-site vapor intrusion evaluations have been and continue to be conducted by Hercules as part of the overall remedial program.
-Based on results from previous sampling and from sampling conducted during the remedial investigation, 69 off-site buildings have been mitigated to prevent potential exposures associated with soil vapor intrusion.
+Based on results from previous sampling conducted by the CCIDA and the Department, and from sampling conducted during the remedial investigation, 69 off-site buildings have been mitigated to prevent potential exposures associated with soil vapor intrusion.
 In addition to the 69 mitigated structures, results from sampling have indicated monitoring or resampling should continue for 25 structures and no further actions are necessary for 72 structures.